orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * If an ebuild references a PYTHON_SINGLE_USEDEP in *DEPENDs, the ebuild should use either `DISTUTILS_SINGLE_IMPL=1` with `inherit distutils-r1` or `inherit python-single-r1`.
 This edge case is not well documented.
-* If a package contains a uncommon license or legal changes that introduce a new phrase or clause, it should be documented as a comment near the LICENSE variable.
+* If a package contains an uncommon license or legal changes that introduce a new phrase or clause, it should be documented as a comment near the LICENSE variable.